YasminNoorjahan/Oauth2SpringBoot/README.md

 Checkout the code.
 Run as a Java application.
 Visit http://localhost:8080/aboutApp to view the description.
 Visit http://localhost:8080/appKey - it will prompt for authorization as this is a protected endpoint.
+As this is Auth code grant, user has to authorize then only he will be able to view the response.
 Summary:
 You've successfully integrated OAuth 2.0 Authorization Code flow into your Spring Boot application.